oracle/graal/truffle/docs/Safepoints.md

 Common use-cases of Truffle language safepoints are:

 * Cancellation, requested exit or interruptions during guest language execution.
 The stack is unwound by submitting a thread local action.
-* Reading the current stack trace information for other thread than the currently executing thread.
+* Reading the current stack trace information for other threads than the currently executing thread.
 * Enumerating all object references active on the stack.
+* Running a guest signal handler or guest finalizer on a given thread.
 * Implement guest languages that expose a safepoint mechanism as part of their development toolkit.
 * Debuggers evaluating expressions in languages that do not support execution on multiple threads.